 Devils Corner, Milton Vineyard and Gala Estate are three of the best.
-And as the weather starts to warm you can’t miss the Summer Barbecue sessions at Spring Vale Winery!
+And as the weather starts to warm you can’t miss the delicious food from ‘Mel’s Kitchen’ at Spring Vale Winery!

 Coles Bay may be famous for its natural attractions, but if you love your seafood then Freycinet Marine Farm is an essential pit stop on your road trip itinerary.
 Scallops, lobster, abalone…they’ve got the lot, and it’s all 100% local.

 As you make your way south towards Swansea and beyond we recommend stopping at Kate’s Berry Farm where you can pick your own fruit and enjoy some delicious desserts.
 It’s guaranteed fun for both littl’uns and big’uns.